|Home >> Students & Alumni >> Undergraduate Studies - Home|

 Inside the classroom, we emphasize clear and critical thinking, and excellence in writing and speaking, whether the class has to do with religious history, ethical thought, philosophical analysis, or cultural studies.
 In addition, the curriculum of the major leads students to broaden their horizons and think about the complexity of the diverse and globalized world in which we work and live, a world in which religion plays an increasingly central role.
 These skills have benefited our graduates in the various fields they have gone on to pursue, ranging across education, the health professions, journalism, law, business, politics, and social work.

-Students interested in the major in religion should contact the Undergraduate Director Dr. Adam Gaiser or the Undergraduate Advisor Dr. Kathleen Erndl and Dr. Joseph Hellweg for more information.
+Students interested in the major in religion should contact the Undergraduate Director Dr. Adam Gaiser or the Undergraduate Advisors for 2017-2018, Dr. David Levenson and Dr. Nicole Kelley, for more information.
 Also, please feel free to browse our website for information about our faculty, courses, and the requirements for the major.